 Yes.
-You can request a test account by emailing us at email@example.com and providing the following information about your business:
+You can request a test account by contacting us through our contact form.

 We provide support coverage on three continents and in the following currencies:

 This error message indicates that the "payments" scope is not enabled for your application.
-Message us at firstname.lastname@example.org with the information below and we will activate it for you:
+Contact us through our contact form for activation assistance.

 The direct integration option uses the SumUp eCommerce Checkout API, intended for developer utilisation.
 All information can be found in our Online Payments section.
 Before following our guides, make sure to request a test account.

-For all Webshop plugin and direct integration, make sure your account is fully on-boarded before purchasing the plugin or starting the integration.
-Please share your client_id to activate the "Payments" scope at email@example.com.
+For all Webshop plugins and direct integration, make sure your account is fully on-boarded before purchasing the plugin or starting the integration.
+Please share your client_id to activate the "Payments" scope through our contact form.